-Framing is something I wanted to do for a long time but had to invest in
+Framing is something I wanted to do for a long time, but I had to invest in

 ![]() |